Top NBA Centers All-Time and 2023

 2021-22 NBA Stats: 27.1PTS, 13.8REB, 7.9AST, 1.5STL, 0.9BLK

-Nikola Jokic made his case for back-to-back MVPs by posting his highest career points, rebounds, steals, and blocks per game, while leading the Nuggets to the No. 6 seed in the Western Conference without Jamal Murray.
+Nikola Jokic made his case for back-to-back MVPs by posting his highest career points, rebounds, steals, and blocks per game, while leading the Nuggets to the No. 6 seed in the Western Conference without Jamal Murray before falling to the eventual-champion Steph Curry and the Golden State Warriors in the first round.

 3. Karl-Anthony Towns, Minnesota Timberwolves